byterubpay/byterub-site/_posts/2017-04-09-overview-and-logs-for-the-dev-meeting-held-on-2017-04-09.md

 **\<rehrar>** I agree.
 **\<anonimal>** Site's goals?
 It's a website.
 **\<pero>** yes the goal of providing information
-**\<rehrar>** Monero is a unique project, and having a standard site is doing Monero a disservice imo.
+**\<rehrar>** ByteRub is a unique project, and having a standard site is doing ByteRub a disservice imo.
 **\<fluffypony>** @rehrar the world background and the different sections are nice
 **\<fluffypony>** backgrounds for different sections I mean
 **\<rehrar>** I agree that design 2 is a bit sterilized.
 **\<anonimal>** Old people need to be able to use this too.
 Old people don't like to read most of the time because fonts are too small and if they are computer illiterate they don't know how to zoom.
 **\<anonimal>** Technical illiteracy = most of planet earth.
 **\<xmr\_eric>** Websites are absolutely about a main goal first.
 That's what good design is about.
 Funneling people into a path that they already want to go.
-Eg "What is this Monero thing?"
+Eg "What is this ByteRub thing?"
 **\<pero>** that argument is pointless anonimal
 **\<pero>** old people that are actively using the internet have learned how to deal with those issues
-**\<fluffypony>** anonimal: old people aren't going to use Monero, they'll use some L2 or L3 system on top of it
+**\<fluffypony>** anonimal: old people aren't going to use ByteRub, they'll use some L2 or L3 system on top of it
 **\<anonimal>** pero this is a dev meeting, feel free to leave anytime.
 **\<anonimal>** You are not a dev.
 **\<pero>** else they wouldnt be using it